 "What's it like living without cars?
 And what does that do to your sense of money?
 (I mean, you're saving a lot of money.)
 Your sense of time, your sense of convenience?
 What's it like having it be so quiet and clean?
 I'm wondering at what age are people mobile and able to travel on their own and visit with their friends?
 What's it like being a kid in a car free place?
 And without cars or trucks, I'm wondering how do people move house?
 How do you handle emergency services such as fire and ambulance?
 I wondered what the locals think of other cities with their cars and traffic, and for that matter what they think of rural areas with cars and traffic.
-I'm wondering about local food production on the island.
-And since most of the population of the island has visitors, I imagined that a higher portion of the meals are in restaurants and cafes, and whether this translates to less solid waste and more recycling per capita, including the visitors, and this would be a parallel to the farm to cafe culture in Edenicity.
+I wonder about local food production on the island.
+And since most of the population of the island is visitors, I imagined that a higher portion of the meals are in restaurants and cafes, and whether this translates to less solid waste and more recycling per capita, including the visitors (this would be a parallel to the farm to cafe culture in Edenicity).
 Anyway, I hope to bring Ms. Doud to the show in a future episode.

 Now, Mackinac island has been car free since it was founded in 1780.
-But there's a much bigger, much older car free place.
-Just about everybody's heard of, and that would be Venice, Italy, population 262,000 people, which was founded 1500 years ago.
+But there's a much bigger, much older car free place that just about everybody's heard of, and that would be Venice, Italy, population 262,000 people, which was founded 1500 years ago.

 This is a city of footpaths and canals, but no streets and no cars.
 Venice was one of the major inspirations behind J. H. Crawford's book, Car Free Cities.
 A lot of what he's written about car free living boils down to his personal experiences in that city.
 So I would highly recommend that book for further reading.